Master of Divinity Program

 THS 601: Systematic Theology II (3 Credits)

-This course focuses on historical questions dealing with authorship, date, sources, purpose, destination, and so forth, ensuring that the New Testament books will be accurately understood within historical settings.
+This course focuses on the New Testament books will be accurately understood within historical settings.

 HOS 600: Homiletics (3 Credits)